 Nevada’s law on punitive damages is set forth in Section 42.005 of the Nevada Revised Statutes (NRS).

-Under NRS 42.005, you can be awarded punitive damages when the defendant’s actions consist of “fraud,” “malice,” or “oppression.”
+Under NRS 42.005, you can receive an award of punitive damages when the defendant’s conduct consists of “fraud,” “malice,” or “oppression.”

-These terms are defined in NRS 42.001 as follows:
+These terms have their definitions in NRS 42.001 as follows:

 - “Fraud” is an intentional misrepresentation, deception or concealment of a material fact known to the defendant and made with the intent to:

 - deprive you of your rights or property or

 - “Malice” is conduct which is:

 - despicable conduct which is engaged in with a conscious disregard of the rights or safety of others;

 - “Oppression” is despicable conduct that subjects you to cruel and unjust hardship with conscious disregard of your rights; and

 - “Conscious disregard” is the knowledge of the probable harmful consequences of a wrongful act and a willful and deliberate failure to act to avoid those consequences.